DylanMeeus/springboot_jwt_blog/_posts/2016-03-04-4-ways-to-turn-customer-support-into-a-growth-factor.markdown

 Making videos like this will save your support staff time and energy responding to the kinds of questions that are better answered with videos, but it's also a great way to market your company.

-People see a video like that and they think, “Wow, this company spent money making a video just to help me solve a problem”—now that's customer service as marketing.
+People see a video like that and they think, “Wow, this company spent money making a video just to help me solve a problem”—now that's customer support as marketing.

 ## 4. Let Customers Know When Features They Want Have Been Built